Baked Mochi Donuts

 Step 9

 To glaze the donuts, begin by melting the white chocolate chips in a small saucepan (or double boiler) over medium-low heat.
 As the chocolate softens, mash it with a spoon until it forms a smooth paste.
 Mix in 1-2 teaspoons of milk and the strawberry powder, stirring continuously until the glaze becomes smooth and fluid.
-Remove from heat and quickly dip the donuts into the strawberry glaze for a thin, even coating, or use a spatula to spread the glaze evenly over the donut surface.
+Remove from heat and quickly dip the donuts (the chocolate will be hot, so be careful) into the strawberry glaze for a thin, even coating, or use a spatula to spread the glaze evenly over the donut surface.

 Notes